CS639-Data-Management-for-Data-Science/s25/p6/README.md

 ![ETL + RAG Pipeline](assets/p6_flow_chart.png)

+---

+### :hammer_and_wrench: Setting Up Elasticsearch

+This section requires you to run **Elasticsearch** locally.

+Refer to the [P3's guidelines](https://github.com/CS639-Data-Management-for-Data-Science/s25/tree/main/p3#hammer_and_wrench-setting-up-elasticsearch-using-docker) to set up Elasticsearch with Docker and configure Jupyter and the Python Elasticsearch Client.
+Please create a new notebook in Jupyter and name it `p6_part3.ipynb`.

 ### Q3.1: Load Class Transcripts into Elasticsearch

 To build an end-to-end pipeline, you must load your lecture transcripts into Elasticsearch [look here for more info](https://haystack.deepset.ai/integrations/elasticsearch-document-store):